perticascatalin/Research/RelationalPROG/in_depth.md

 ##### 2.1 High-Level Summary

-A method of using neural networks to predict the probability that certain functions (from DSL) appear in a program satisfying a set of given input-output constraints.
+This paper presents an approach to program induction involving the use of neural networks to predict the probability that certain methods (from a predefined DSL) appear in a program satisfying a set of given input-output constraints.
 These probabilities are then used to optimize the search for the program satisfying the input-output constraints.

 **First Order Functions**